 Autumn Internship: SPJIMR is probably the only b-school in India that has an autumn internship program instead of the conventional summer internships.
 Unlike other b-school students, SPJIMR students go for internships after choosing their specialisation.
 The students sit for interviews with companies and profiles that they are interested in.
 The advantage is that, by the time they go for their internship, they have studied a few subjects related to the specialisation and hence, are more prepared for the job.
 This gives them an opportunity to them for executing their theoretical knowledge at work.

-USP: Their NCL (Non-Classroom Learning) program is designed to ensure a holistic development of the students.
+USP: Their NCL (Non-Classroom Learning) program is designed to ensure the holistic development of the students.

 Infrastructure: The campus of SPJIMR is spread over an expanse of 45 acres.
 It is equipped with modern amenities.
 The campus offers to its students' residential facilities, cafeterias, classrooms and learning centres.
 These include a library, an IT Centre, an Amphitheatre and an Executive Training Centre with audio and video equipment and a 24x7 wireless connection.
 The sports and entertainment facilities that the institute offers include an Open Air Theatre, playing fields and jogging tracks.
 The campus also has a lake, a cultural centre, a Botanical Garden, YogKutir and the Institute of Holistic Health Sciences.